hogeschool/SAD_minor/Assessment (summary).md

 - Focus of all the weekly recaps
 - Going for scrum or waterfall
 - Add summative assessments? --> probably too complicated
+- Hoeveelheid van multiple choice vragen wellicht aanpassen? --> 10?
+- Open vragen of prakticum in real time?
+10 MC + 2 open?

+- What to do which week --> link to learning goals & assessment
+- How the 25% knowledge sharing is constructed, e.g.:
+  - 5% external knowledge sharing
+  - 20% given when student has performed 3 out of 4 presentations with pass

 ## Part 1 (mean multiple choice >= 4.0)